wavyxu/google_search_auto_complete/README.md

 # GoogleSearchAutoComplete
-Implement the Google Search Auto Complete algorithm
+Implement the Google Search Auto Complete algorithm with Hadoop Mapper-Reducer in Docker